ratwolfzero/hopalong_python/README.md

 ### Just-In-Time Compilation (JIT)

-The program leverages the Numba JIT just-in-time compilation for performance optimization.
+The programs leverage the Numba JIT just-in-time compilation for performance optimization.
 This avoids the overhead of Python's interpreter, providing a significant speedup over standard Python loops.
 JIT compilation translates Python code into machine code at runtime, allowing for more efficient execution of loops and mathematical operations.

 ### Dummy Calls